day8/re-frame/docs/SubscriptionFlow.md

 	    (filter filter-fn todos))))
 ```

-Any other part of the app, which needed to do `(subscribe [:visible-todos])` need never know which of the two variations above was used.
-Same result.
+A view could do `(subscribe [:visible-todos])` and never know which of
+the two variations above was used.
+Same result delivered.